 Araucaria Ecotours is a family wildlife business run by Ronda, Denis and Darren Green since 1997, located in Southeast Queensland (just across the board from NSW) and in close proximity to a number of national parks.
-Your main guide will be Dr Ronda Green, who has conducted extensive research over the years in bird behaviour and ecology in Australian forests, especially those of south-east Queensland.
+Our main guide will be Dr Ronda Green, who has conducted extensive research over the years in bird behaviour and ecology in Australian forests, and effects of habitat modification on wildlife largely in south-east Queensland.

-Araucaria Ecotours deepens visitors’ understanding of Australia’s wildlife while seeking kangaroos, platypus, fruitbats, birds, reptiles and much more with wildlife experts on eco-certified tours through coasts, mountains and outback in areas of high biodiversity.
+Araucaria Ecotours aims to deepen visitors’ understanding of Australia’s wildlife while seeking kangaroos, platypus, fruitbats, birds, reptiles and much more with wildlife experts on eco-certified tours through coasts, mountains, and outback in areas of high biodiversity.

-Outback tours run once or twice a year (autumn and spring), not to crowded tourist destinations but to wide open spaces way out west that maximise chances of red kangaroos, emus, colourful parrots, lizards and other wildlife.
-Other tours (on demand) include a three-day visit to the pre-historic-feeling tall forests of the Bunya Mountains, or to Girraween, with its massive granite boulders, many kangaroos and birds, and brilliant wildflower displays in spring.
+Outback tours run once or twice a year (autumn and spring), not to crowded tourist destinations but to wide open spaces way out west that maximise chances of red kangaroos, emus, Major Mitchell cockatoos, colourful parrots, sand monitors and other wildlife.
+Some of our other tours (on demand) include a three-day visit to the pre-historic-feeling tall forests of the Bunya Mountains, or to Girraween NP, with its massive granite boulders, many kangaroos and birds, and brilliant wildflower displays in spring.

 Araucaria Ecotours is a member of Ecotourism Australia, Wildlife Tourism Australia, Queensland Tourism Industry Council, Brisbane Marketing and Scenic Rim Escapes